 =($6,000/kW x 2 kW) / ($223) = 63 years

 Grid-connected systems, however, have value beyond cost savings and environmental concerns.

 Can customers get credit for producing their own electricity?

 Yes.
 The energy that is produced by a PV system will first serve a home's electrical load.
 However, if the PV system produces more electricity than the home needs at any given time, SVP credits the excess electricity to the customer at the same price they would pay for electricity from SVP in effect turning the electrical meter backwards.
 This is called "Net Metering," and the credit will appear on the monthly Net Metering Statement from SVP with an Annual "true-up."
 At the true-up anniversary if a customer has kWh credits on their account, they will be compensated for the extra electricity at the current Net Metering Generation Rate approved by City Council.
-The current Net Metering Generation rate is $0.05532 per kWh.
+Please refer to the SVP Rate Schedule NM for applicability and eligibility.